Skip to main content

 -d '{"name": "Customer Loyalty"}'

-# Save the program_id from the response.
+Copy the program_id from the response.
+You’ll use it in every subsequent call.

 curl -X POST https://api.scrip.dev/v1/assets \